The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ## Liberty, LEF, and GDS Files <a name="LibertyLEFGDSFiles"></a>

 The liberty, LEF, and GDS files do not technically have to reside inside the platform directory of respective technology as long as the paths set in the `config.mk` file point to the correct files.
 However, it is good practice to have all relevant files in one localized directory.
-The` .lib, .lef, .gds `reside in directories named respectively for the specific technology.
+The `.lib`, `.lef`, and `.gds` reside in directories named respectively for the specific technology.

 For example: